deemoe404/volcal_baseline_server/README.md

 # Task Orchestrator

 This repository provides a small FastAPI service that manages `volcal_baseline` tasks.
+This is useful when porting the pipeline to some edge embedded devices like DJI remotes or mobile phones.
 It handles file uploads through [tusd](https://github.com/tus/tusd), stores task metadata in PostgreSQL and keeps result files in MinIO.
-Heavy processing is executed in a background thread so that the API remains responsive.

 ## Features